serac/cas/installation/Configuring-Authentication-Components.md

       p:authenticationControls-ref="authControls" />
 {% endhighlight %}

-Please see the [ldaptive](http://www.ldaptive.org/) documentation for more information or to accommodate more complex configurations.
+Please see the [ldaptive documentation](http://www.ldaptive.org/) for more information or to accommodate more complex configurations.
+Active Directory users should review